nichecomputer/aarch64-laptops-prebuilt/README.md

 $ ln -s /boot/<LAPTOP_DTB> <SDCARD_MOUNT_POINT>/boot/laptop.dtb
 ```

-Where <LAPTOP_DTB> is either `laptop-asus-tp370ql.dtb` for the Asus NovaGo TP370QL or `laptop-hp-envy-x2.dtb` for HP Envy x2 and Lenovo Mixx 630
+Where <LAPTOP_DTB> is either `laptop-asus-tp370ql.dtb` for the Asus NovaGo TP370QL or `laptop-hp-envy-x2.dtb` for HP Envy x2 and Lenovo Miix 630

 **Note:** Currently there are no known differences between the later 2 devices, so they use the same DTB.